JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 One way of creating such a cache is a **materialized view**.
 In a relational data model, it is often defined like a standard (virtual) view: a table-like object whose contents are the results of some query.
 The difference is that a materialized view is an actual copy of the query results, **written to disk**, whereas a virtual view is just a shortcut for writing queries.
 When you read from a virtual view, the SQL engine expands it into the view’s underlying query on the fly and then processes the expanded query.

 When the underlying data changes, a materialized view needs to be updated, because it is a denormalized copy of the data.
 The database can do that automatically, but such updates make writes more expensive, which is why materialized views are **not often used in OLTP databases**.
-In read-heavy data warehouses they can make more sense (whether or not they actually improve read performance depends on the individual case).
+In read-heavy data warehouses they can make more sense (whether they actually improve read performance depends on the individual case).

 A common special case of a materialized view is known as a **data cube or OLAP cube** [64].
 It is a grid of aggregates grouped by different dimensions.
 Figure 3-12 shows an example.